EasyJet slams UK change to Portuguese travel as "huge blow"

-British airline easyJet (EZJ.L) said Britain's decision to remove Portugal from its green list for quarantine-free travel is a "huge blow" and said the government was making it impossible for airlines to plan.
+LONDON (Reuters) - British airline easyJet said Britain’s decision to remove Portugal from its green list for quarantine-free travel is a “huge blow” and said the government was making it impossible for airlines to plan.

 EasyJet said that it had received a verbal briefing from the UK’s Department for Transport on Thursday where it also found out that no more countries would be added to the green list, a policy it said made “no sense” given falling case numbers across Europe.